Skip to main content

 Your questions answered

-From next week, we will have dedicated bin-spectors lifting the lids on 5,000 randomly selected food and green waste and recycling bins across Bayside to check out our recycling habits.
+We will have dedicated bin-spectors lifting the lids on randomly selected food and green waste or recycling bins across Bayside to assess our recycling habits.

 Official Council contractors, our dedicated bin-spectors, will visually assess the randomly selected household’s recycling or food and green waste bin at the kerbside prior to collection on bin day.

-No private or identifiable information is being collected with all waste and recyclables to be disposed of as per the normal collection process.
-All recorded information will be stored in line with the Information Privacy Principles outlined within the Privacy and Data Protection Act 2014 (Vic).
-Information will be held in a restricted database and will be accessed and reviewed for the purpose of service improvement only.
+No private or identifiable information is being collected, and all waste and recyclables will be disposed of as per the normal collection process.
+All recorded information will be stored in accordance with the Information Privacy Principles outlined in the Privacy and Data Protection Act 2014 (Vic).
+Information will be held in a restricted database and accessed and reviewed only for service improvement.

-Our bin health checks are a great opportunity to refresh our knowledge and reduce our contamination rates.
+Our bin health checks are an excellent opportunity to refresh our knowledge and reduce contamination rates.

 Contamination is any material placed in your recycling or food and green waste bins that isn’t meant to be there.

-Incorrect items can get caught in the machinery, contaminate the recyclable materials, impact the quality of the end product, and pose a serious hazard to workers at the recycling and composting facilities.
+Incorrect items can get caught in the machinery, contaminate the recyclable materials, impact the quality of the end product, and pose a severe hazard to workers at the recycling and composting facilities.